MathieuTurcotte/node-trie/README.md

 Return the node child.

-#### node.pathExists(path)
+#### node.pathExists(suffix)

-- path: a word to follow
+- suffix: a suffix to check

-Check if a path exists from this node to a terminal node.
+Check if this node recognize the given suffix.

 #### node.isTerminal()